ducks23/markdown-blog/posts/setup_zephyr_miner.md

 # How to Set Up Zephyr Mining rig
 1. First you will need to Create a Zephyr wallet.
 This is where your mined zephyr will be deposited to.
    - Create wallet at https://wallet.zephyrprotocol.com/
-    - Save your key file
+    - Save your key file.
     - Grab you wallet id for later which is in the format of something similair to: ```ZEPHYR@$EASRR#$RWEFDSAF234wsdfa432awsd```

 2. To start mining this you will need to download the xmr rig software that works for your operating system.